Thomas Cranmer: Trials, recantations, execution (1553–1556)

 Edward VI became seriously ill and the councillors were told that he did not have long to live.
 In May 1553, the council sent several letters to Continental reformers assuring them that Edward's health was improving.
-Among the letters was one addressed to Melanchthon inviting him to come to England to take up the Regius Chair in Cambridge which was vacant since the death of Martin Bucer in February 1551.
-Both Henry VIII and Cranmer had previously failed to convince Melanchthon to come; this time the council made a serious effort by sending him an advance to cover his travel expenses.
+Among the letters was one addressed to Melanchthon inviting him to come to England to take up the Regius Chair in Cambridge which had been vacant since the death of Martin Bucer in February 1551.
+Both Henry VIII and Cranmer had previously failed to convince Melanchthon to come; this time, the council made a serious effort by sending him an advance to cover his travel expenses.
 Cranmer sent a personal letter urging him to take the offer.
 Despite his plea, Melanchthon never made the voyage to England.
-While this effort to shore up the reformation was taking place, the council was working to persuade several judges to put on the throne Lady Jane Grey, Edward's cousin and a Protestant, instead of Mary, Henry and Catherine of Aragon's daughter and a Catholic.
-On 17 June 1553 the king made his will noting Jane would succeed him, contravening the Third Succession Act.
+While this effort to shore up the reformation was taking place, the council was working to persuade several judges to put on the throne Lady Jane Grey, Edward's cousin and a Protestant, instead of Mary, a Catholic.
+On 17 June 1553, the King made his will, noting Jane would succeed him, contravening the Third Succession Act.
 Cranmer tried to speak to Edward alone, but he was refused and his audience with Edward occurred in the presence of the councillors.
 Edward told him that he supported what he had written in his will.
-Cranmer's decision to support Jane must have occurred before 19 June when royal orders were sent to convene the Convocation for the recognition of the new succession.
+Cranmer's decision to support Jane must have occurred before 19 June, when royal orders were sent to convene the Convocation for the recognition of the new succession.